Outstanding self-catering holiday accommodation is what we found at this private estate in rural Catalonia.

 Ten minutes along a winding but easy-to-follow road from Berga, your local town for shopping, restaurants and other facilities, the villa occupies a considerable private estate.

 When you draw up at gravel parking for several cars, a vast green lawn rolls out to a football pitch (complete with goals), volleyball, swings with a view, and a fenced Wendy house/playhut.
+It is all beautifully green outside thanks to an impressive daily irrigation of 15,000 litres.

 The wooden perimeter barrier skirting the garden has hurricane fencing so that little ones cannot squeeze through.